theprimarybrain/theprimarybrain.github.io/_posts/2020-03-04-Toddler-School-Curriculum-Butterly-Themed-Lessons.md

 ## Math and Science Activities

 Since this unit is all about butterflies, we took a couple walks in nature to hunt for butterflies.
-It is so much fun to bring a butterfly net and try to catch a few butterflies.
-My son was unsuccessful at catching any, but the hunt is half the fun!
+It is so much fun to bring a [butterfly net](https://amzn.to/39r0xU3) and try to catch a few butterflies.
+My son was unsuccessful at catching any, but the hunt was half the fun!
 After our butterfly hunt, we worked on a couple of counting activities.

 ![Butterfly Counting]({{ site.github.url }}/assets/img/toddler-butterfly-counting-cards.jpg)